steamclock/netable/README.md

 ## Features

-Netable's core philosophy is to ensure that developers can write simple code for simple APIS, while providing various options for wrangling strange or non-standard APIs.
+Netable's core philosophy is to ensure that developers can write simple code for simple APIs, while providing various options for wrangling strange or non-standard APIs.
 1. Every request is an independent type
     1. Facilitates breaking up requests into separate files, avoiding monolithic networking classes
 1. `Codable`-based `Result` return types